Easter Island's Moai: The Statues That Walked

 What Archaeology Says

-This is not metaphor.
-Lipo and Hunt demonstrated, using a full-scale model moai, that a statue can be "walked" upright using three teams of ropes — two pulling side to side to create a rocking motion, one pulling from behind to prevent the statue from pitching forward.
-A relatively small team (fewer than 20 people in the experiment) could move a multi-ton statue this way.
-The technique leaves tell-tale damage on the base of the statues consistent with what archaeologists find in the archaeological record.
+The astonishing part is that the islanders may have meant it almost literally.
+Lipo and Hunt built a full-scale model moai and showed that a statue can be "walked" upright using three teams of ropes — two pulling side to side to set up a rocking motion, one pulling from behind to keep it from pitching forward.
+Fewer than 20 people in the experiment could move a multi-ton statue this way.
+And the technique leaves tell-tale damage on the base of the statues — damage consistent with what archaeologists find in the record.
+The oral tradition, in other words, may have been a literal engineering manual all along, hiding in plain sight for centuries inside a single verb.

 The Verdict